CORPORATE EMPLOYEE BENEFITS

 TRAVEL HEALTH INSURANCE

 AOC Insurance Glossary: Expat Health Insurance and medical terms

 According to traditional Chinese medicine (TCM), acupuncture deals with the flow of chi through meridians by inserting thin needles into acupuncture points.
 Acupressure uses physical pressure instead.
 In health insurance usually covered as a separate benefit.

 The sudden injury usually due to a vehicle accident, fall, burn, sports or fight.

 Insurance companies will only accept applications or renewals within a certain age range.

-Maximum amount of money the insured will be covered for during a one year policy and per member.
+A maximum amount of money the insured will be covered for during a one-year policy and per member.

 The core of a health insurance plan is its table of benefits.
 Each benefit describes covered prevention, diagnostics and treatment for a set of medical conditions and defines its co-pay, deductibles, limit and exclusions.
 Examples are dental care and outpatient treatment.

-Form of manual medicine with focus on musculoskeletal treatment.
+A form of manual medicine with a focus on musculoskeletal treatment.
 Legislation may differ by country and as such might be considered as conventional or complementary medicine.
 In health insurance covered as a separate benefit, usually with a frequency limit.

-Diseases which present themselves with one or more of following characteristics: recurrent nature, unidentified cause, difficult to treat, resulting into palliative care or a disabled condition.
+Diseases which present themselves with one or more of following characteristics: recurrent nature, unidentified cause, difficult to treat, resulting in palliative care or a disabled condition.